 Our Durham based Robert Gillespie Boat House is a 10 minute walk from the university’s Bill Bryson Library, and is on the same site as all the other Graham Sports Centre facilities (ergo gallery, Sophie Hosking tank, performance hub, cafe, showers, changing rooms, physiotherapy rooms).
 This is exceptionally close compared to other High Performance Programme clubs.

-The boat-bay at the Tyne is just over a half hour drive from Durham, which athletes car share to, as well being able to travel in the Team Durham car and the DUBC Truck.
+The boat-bay at the Tyne is just under a half hour drive from Durham, which athletes car share to, as well being able to travel in the Team Durham car and the DUBC Truck.
 At the Tyne, we have access to changing rooms, showers, a kitchen, and a warm, dry communal area to debrief and refuel in, thanks to our friends at Tyne United Rowing Club.

 how does training fit around lectures and catered meals at college?